Updated: Jan 26

-Project personnel is being trained both in the processes to be carried out and in the methods that going to be involved.
+Project personnel is being trained both in the processes to be carried out and in the methods that will be involved.

 The questions that you need to answer in advance:

-What is the set of skills and knowledge needed from the SRM resources?
+What is the set of skills and knowledge required from the SRM resources?

-What is the set of tools that we are going to use in the process?
+What is the set of tools that we will use in the process?

 What are the actions that would be conducted at each step?

-On which criteria we prioritize the identified risks?
+On which criteria do we prioritize the identified risks?